 The Keychron C2 is a full-sized wired mechanical keyboard that's decent for a variety of uses.
 It has a sturdy-feeling build quality and the tactile Gateron Brown switches on our unit provide great typing quality.
 It's also available in Gateron Red and Blue switches, and there's a hot-swappable version if you'd rather change out the switches entirely.
 Our unit has white backlighting with individually-lit keys, but there's an RGB version as well.
 Unfortunately, the keyboard has a tall profile and doesn't come with a wrist rest, so you may experience fatigue when typing for long periods.
 It also doesn't come with companion software so you can't reprogram keys without third-party software.

 The Keychron C2 is a satisfactory keyboard for gaming.
-However, it has high latency, only okay ergonomics, and the Gateron Brown switches on our unit have a high pre-travel distance.
-It's fully compatible with Windows, but it lacks companion software, so you can only reprogram buttons using third-party software, although this isn't something we test.
+However, it has high latency and mediocre ergonomics.
+Additionally, the Gateron Brown switches on our unit have a high pre-travel distance.
+It's fully compatible with Windows, but it lacks companion software, so you can only reprogram buttons using third-party software.
 That said, it has a great build quality, and the individually-lit key backlighting is excellent.

 The Keychron C2 is a wired-only, full-sized keyboard that isn't suitable for use with mobile devices.